CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 ## Considerations

-The `dhcrelay` command does not bind to an interface if the interface's name is longer than 14 characters.
+The `dhcrelay` command does not bind to an interface if the interface name is longer than 14 characters.
 This is a known limitation in `dhcrelay`.